 For me, the weight loss was no longer the finish line — it was the starting point for the next phase.
 I didn’t just want to be lighter; I wanted to be stronger, more energetic, and confident that I could keep this up for good.
 That’s what led me to Noom.

 I wasn’t looking for another fad diet that would make me give up my favorite foods.
 I wanted structure, accountability, and guidance.
 I wanted an affordable way to learn how to fuel my body better, train to make smarter choices more intrinsically, and feel in control as I continued my weight-loss journey.
-So, I gave Noom a try — and after 14 days, I can already see how it’s going to help.
+So, I gave Noom a try — and after testing, I can see the benefits of pairing its app and systems with your GLP-1 use.

 Signing Up Is Surprisingly Simple